ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.01-evaluating-memory-extraction/explainer/readme.md

 We're refactoring `extractAndUpdateMemories` to separate the core logic from database operations.
 This makes the function testable and allows us to swap different models.

+Recommendation: hand-code this commit.
+This is an important maneuver to make your code evaluatable.

 ### Steps To Complete

 #### Creating the `extractMemoriesInner` function